 It’s important to maintain your firm record accurately.
 An inaccurate or out of date firm record may constitute a misdescription of your firm.
 It could also lead to regulatory or disciplinary action.
 Download the notification forms and access your guide to maintaining your firm record.

 We have been advised that some ICAEW accredited accountancy firms have experienced an issue with their probate registry not recognising them as being licensed or authorised to conduct probate work.
 To avoid any delays to your application we have been provided with this probate registry form for you to complete and enclose with your initial application.

 Spouses and civil partners are set to benefit from changes in the rules of intestacy.
 Here we explain the practical implications of dying without a will.

-ICAEW probate accredited firms receive automatic access to this online community where they can connect and share knowledge with other practitioners.
-If you are an ICAEW probate practitioner you should be able to login with your normal ICAEW username and password or please contact Advisory Services +44 (0)1908 240 250 for help to access the community.
+ICAEW probate accredited firms receive free automatic access to this online community where they can connect and share knowledge with other practitioners.
+You need to be logged in and a member of the Talk Probate community to view this content.
+If you are an ICAEW probate practitioner, login with your normal ICAEW username and password or please contact Advisory Services +44 (0)1908 248 250 for help to login.